mastermajidosse/Web-Coding-Challenge/README.md

 * As a User I should be able to see for each repo/row the following details :
   * Repository name
   * Repository description
-  * Numbers of stars for the repo.
+  * Number of stars for the repo.
+  * Number of issues for the repo.
   * Username and avatar of the owner.
-* [BONUS] As a User I should be able to keep scrolling and new results should appear (pagination).
+* As a User I should be able to keep scrolling and new results should appear (pagination).

 ## Things to keep in mind 🚨
 * Features are less important than code quality.
 Put more focus on code quality and less on speed and number of features implemented.